In This Article

 Looking to be extra sure that what you're seeing in your attic is mold?
 Purchase a mold test kit to check for yourself.

-Of course, the greatest proof of an attic mold problem comes from seeing it with your own eyes.
+Of course, the greatest proof of an attic mold problem is seeing it with your own eyes.
 Attic mold appears on wood and is differently colored, spotted, and patchy.
 The different colors of mold often mean different things.

-Lightly colored molds, like white, orange, or pink are slower spreading than darker molds.
-Gray and black mold spread quickly, while greenish-black mold could be a sign of the infamous "black mold" (Stachybotrys chartarum), which, though scary looking, has proved to be no more dangerous to your health than other molds.
+Gray and black molds spread quickly, while greenish-black mold could be a sign of the infamous "black mold" (Stachybotrys chartarum), which, though scary looking, has proved to be no more dangerous to your health than other molds.

-Leaving your attic mold be can lead to health problems, like allergies or asthma, as the mold releases its spores into the air and they are breathed in by the home's residents.
+Ignoring your attic mold can lead to health problems like allergies or asthma as the mold releases its spores into the air and they are breathed in by the home's residents.
 Additionally, if you're looking to move soon, some states require the mold to be disclosed when selling a home, meaning that it's something you'll need to take care of before your home hits the market.

 Unfortunately, cleaning up your attic mold is no easy process.
 In order to DIY it, you'll need protective gear, a negative air machine, polyethylene sheets, a dry ice blaster, a wet/dry vacuum with a HEPA filter, and a mold-resistant coating.

 Does this process seem a bit intense to you?
-Us too.
+We agree.
 That's why most mold experts recommend hiring a professional to do the work for you.

 How to Prevent Attic Mold

-First things first: good attic ventilation is key to preventing mold.
-Make sure none of your vents are blocked or closed, including your gable vents, your vents along the eaves (soffit vents), and your vents along the ridge of your roof.
+First things first: Good attic ventilation is key to preventing mold.
+Make sure none of your vents are blocked or closed, including your gable vents, your vents along the eaves (soffit vents), and your vents along the ridge of the roof.
 The airflow keeps moist air moving and out of your attic.